Ezradestaw/Opensource_Circuit/README.md

-# Python Circuit Simulator
+# 🛠️ Python Circuit Simulator

-A Python-based open-source circuit simulator designed for students who want to **practice and experiment with electrical circuits** without access to expensive laboratory equipment.

-This project combines my knowledge of electrical engineering, Python programming, and mathematics to create a tool that allows users to **simulate, analyze, and visualize circuits**.
+**“As students, we have the solutions for our problems!”**

+Welcome!
+I’m **Ezra Destaw**, and I created this Python Circuit Simulator to help students like us explore and experiment with electrical circuits — even when access to physical laboratories or expensive software is limited.

+📧 You can reach me at: **ezradestaw@gmail.com**

 ---

-## 🎯 Purpose

-As a student of electrical engineering, I realized that:
+## 🌟 Why I Created This

+While studying **Fundamentals of Electrical Engineering Circuits** by Sadiku, I realized something:
-- Circuit courses often lack access to practical labs.
+- I didn’t have access to a proper laboratory.
-- Online simulators are expensive and unaffordable for many students.
+- Commercial software for circuit simulation was often **expensive and unaffordable for students**.

-This simulator was created to **fill that gap**, providing a free, open-source tool for learning and experimenting with circuits.
+So, I decided to **apply my Python knowledge** to develop an **open-source solution** that students can use freely.
+This project is my way of saying:
+> “We, students, can build our own tools and solutions!”

+If you are a student, hobbyist, or developer interested in electrical engineering, I invite you to **participate, contribute, and improve this project**.

 ---

 ## ⚡ Features

-- Simulate basic analog circuits:
-  - Voltage Divider
-  - RC Low-Pass / High-Pass Filter
-  - RLC Circuits (future updates)
+This simulator supports:

-- Calculate voltages, currents, and basic signal responses.
+- **Ohm’s Law** – Calculate current, voltage, and resistance.
-- Visualize output using **graphs and plots**.
-- Easy-to-use **command-line interface (CLI)** for inputting circuit parameters.
-- Open-source and free for students and hobbyists.
+- **Kirchhoff’s Laws** – Apply KCL and KVL to circuits.
+- **Thevenin & Norton Theorems** – Find equivalent circuits.
+- **Source Transformation** – Convert voltage sources to current sources and vice versa.
+- **Transient Analysis** – Simulate capacitor and inductor behavior over time.
+- **AC Circuit Analysis** – Plot and simulate different AC waveforms (sinusoidal, square, triangular).
+- **Voltage & Current Division** – Explore how voltage and current distribute in a circuit.

 ---

 ## 🛠️ Requirements

-- Python 3.x
+- Python 3.7 or higher
-- `numpy`
+- NumPy
-- `scipy`
+- Matplotlib
-- `matplotlib`
+- SciPy

-Install required packages with:
+Install dependencies using:

 ```bash
 pip install -r requirements.txt